JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 # Dual Stack Networking Trifecta Demo
 - The dual stack version of the (IPv4 only) [Networking Trifecta demo](https://github.com/JudeQuintana/terraform-main/tree/main/networking_trifecta_demo).
 - Demo does not work as-is because these Amazon owned IPv6 CIDRs have been allocated to my AWS account.
-- You'll need to configure your own IPv4 and IPv6 cidr pools/subpools.
+- You'll need to configure your own IPv4 and IPv6 cidr pools/subpools and there is IPAM instructions below.
 - Both IPv4 and IPv6 secondary cidrs are supported.
 - Start with IPv4 only and add IPv6 at a later time or start with both.